 What is Gangaur festival? – It is a vibrant and joyful festival celebrated in Rajasthan, India.
-The festival is celebrated everywhere with little or large population of Marwari community.
-Gangaur festival in Rajasthan has a special place in Jaipur’s tourist circuit.
+The festival is celebrated everywhere with a little or large population of the Marwari community.
+The Gangaur festival in Rajasthan has a special place in Jaipur’s tourist circuit.

 Gangaur Festival History

 It’s a festival of marital bliss or Saubhagya.
 It is believed that on this day Lord Shiva blessed Goddess Parvati his wife with saubhagya and Goddess Parvati blessed women with marital bliss.

 It has been celebrated in the whole of Rajasthan from prehistoric times and religious processions are carried out on the eve of Gangaur in major cities like Jaipur and Udaipur.

 When is Gangaur celebrated?

 It is celebrated in March April month just after Holi and it commences after the 16th day of rituals.
 According to the Hindu calendar Gangaur festival is celebrated on the third day of Shukla Paksha of Chaitra Month.

 Must read: Tourists Places in Jaipur

 This year, Gangaur Festival in 2020 will be celebrated from 10 March 2020 to 27 March 2020.